powervr-graphics/WebGL_SDK/README.md

 </ol>

 ## License ##
-The SDK is distributed under a permissive licence so it can easily be integrated into commercial and non-commercial applications.
-You can find the license <a href="https://github.com/powervr-graphics/WebGL_SDK/blob/master/LICENSE.txt">here</a>.
+The SDK is distributed under a permissive license so it can easily be integrated into commercial and non-commercial applications.
+You can find the license [here](https://github.com/powervr-graphics/WebGL_SDK/blob/master/LICENSE.txt).
+To further clarify the terms, we also have an SDK license FAQ (available [here](http://community.imgtec.com/developers/powervr/faq-about-the-sdk-eula/)).